 What if I fail or withdraw from my first year seminar?

 The first year seminar is required for all students so you will be required to register for and complete a seminar your next semester.
 You will not be required to take the same seminar topic.
 Students will receive a hold on their account and before registering for classes will need to meet with the FYE office (information will be emailed to students regarding process and timeline).
-If a student has to repeat the seminar for a third time they will need to first get permission from the relevant academic college/school Dean where the specific seminar you want to take is housed (Arts & Sciences, Business, Education, Health and Human Services, or Continuing and Professional Studies) before being allowed to register.
-(Questions about which Dean can be directed to the first year experience office.)
-Students in this scenario should submit the permission form to that particular Dean.
+If a student has to repeat the seminar for a third time they will need to first get permission from the first year experience office before being allowed to register.
+Students in this scenario should submit the permission form to firstname.lastname@example.org and will then schedule a meeting with the Assistant Dean, Student Success and First Year Experience..
 If a student has to repeat the seminar for a fourth time they will need permission from the Provost/Academic Vice President (using the same form).